TTFH/fsocietyM/README.md

 # fsocietyM
 Cryptowall Ransomware from Mr Robot serie S2E1 and S2E2

 This project is purely academic, use at your own risk.
-I do not encourage in any way the use of this software illegally or to attack targets without their previous authorization.
+I do not encourage in any way the use of this software illegally.

-Files are encrypted with AES256 ECB ANSI X9.23, key is stored in file "key.bin"
+Files are encrypted with AES256 ECB ANSI X9.23

 ![diff](https://raw.githubusercontent.com/TTFH/fsocietyM/master/example/Cryptowall3.png)